EbookFoundation/capstone-projects/pipeline.md

 This project will attempt to scale this approach by implementing update hooks in a number of open-source ebook authoring tools.
 As the tools are based on different software environments, this project will need a team with a variety of programming skills.

 #### Members
-    * fill in team members *
- - name
+- Dominik Michno
- - name
+- Theodore Kluge
- - name
+- Graham Howard
- - name
+- Michael Iacona
- - name
+- Maxwell Melo

 #### About the Team
     * fill in team attributes *